Owl Symbolism – Totem and Meaning of the Owl

-Owl Meaning and Medicine: The spirit of Owl brings with it many different meanings.
-If the Owl totem has entered your life recently take a moment to stop and reflect on some of the following messages:
+Owl Meaning and Symbolism: The spirit of Owl brings with it many different meanings.
+If the Owl symbolism has entered your life recently take a moment to stop and reflect on some of the following messages:

 - True Sight, Secrets: Is someone in your life being dishonest, are you being left in the dark by friends or family?
 The owl totem can help to reveal those who would take advantage of another or deceive others.
 If the owl guide has appeared to you, it may be bringing you the ability to see what others may miss.
 Open your eyes and truly examine how things are, you will be surprised that suddenly you can see things that are normally hidden from view – like the motives of those around you.
 External appearances will give way to the truth and meaning hidden beneath.

 - Change, Intuition: Do you feel stagnant or apathetic; does that little voice in your head constantly nag at you?
 Owl is often thought to come to those who need to let go of some part of their life that is no longer needed.
 Listen carefully to that inner voice and be guided to recapture the knowledge of your true path in life.
 Owl’s senses pierce through shadows, beyond fear and darkness, through to the other side that promises light, happiness and knowledge.

 - Night, Dreams: Are you being hounded by fears and worries, have you been having strange or disturbing dreams?
 Because most owls are active between dusk and dawn, they are sometimes called Night Eagles or messengers from the dark side.
 If the Owl totem comes and sits nearby, it may indicate a need to peer into the darkness and face your fears.
 Also, pay close attention to your dreams, they carry powerful meaning and symbols of your unconscious and emotional well being.